sampotts/plyr/controls.md

 # Controls HTML

-This is the markup that is rendered for controls.
-It is a seperate option to allow full customisation of markup based on your needs.
-The default Plyr setup uses a Hogan template, this is to allow for localisation at a later date.
-If you check `controls.html` in `/src/templates` to get an idea of how the default html works.
+This is the markup that is rendered for the Plyr controls.
+The reason it's a seperate option is to allow full customization of markup based on your needs.
+It's a pet hate of other libraries that use `<a href="#">` or `<span>`s as buttons!

+The default Plyr setup uses a Hogan template, this is to allow for localization at a later date.
+Check out `controls.html` in `/src/templates` to get an idea of how the default html is structured.
+Alternatively just use the vanilla HTML below.

 ## Requirements